 Tip 6: Take Practice Exams and Set a Target Score

-In the spring, aim to take at least one full practice exam—ideally in late March or early April—once you’ve learned most of the World History material.
+In the spring, aim to take at least one full practice exam—ideally in late March or early April—once you've learned most of the World History material.
 By a full practice exam, we mean the entire AP World History test.
-Time yourself and take it in one sitting, with a 15-minute break between the multiple-choice/short-answer section and the essays.
+Time yourself and take it in one sitting, following official time restrictions.

 Why should you do this?
 It will give you a chance to experience what it's like to take a full AP World History exam before you sit for the real thing.
 This helps you build stamina and perfect your timing.
 All the practice in the world won't help you if you run out of steam on your last essay question and can barely think.

-Also, set a target score for each section: multiple choice and free response.
-Good news: you don’t need to be aiming for 100% on the multiple-choice section and a 9/9 on every essay in order to secure a 5 (the highest possible score).
+Also, set a target score for each section.
+Good news: you don't need to be aiming for 100% on Section 1 and perfect scores on every essay in Section 2 in order to secure a 5—the highest possible score.
 Far from it, actually!

-The truth is that a high multiple-choice score (50/55) with average short-answer and free-response scores (say, 8/12 on short answer, 5/7 on the DBQ, and 4/6 on the long essay) can get you a score of 5.
-Likewise, an average multiple-choice score (35/55) with high short-answer and free-response scores (say, 11/12 on short answer, 6/7 on the DBQ, and 5/6 on the long essay) can also net you a 5.
+The truth is that a high multiple-choice score (50/55) with average short-answer and free-response scores (say, 6/9 on short answer, 5/7 on the DBQ, and 4/6 on the long essay) can net you a score of 5.
+Likewise, an average multiple-choice score (35/55) with high short-answer and free-response scores (say, 8/9 on short answer, 6/7 on the DBQ, and 5/6 on the long essay) can also net you a 5.

 In addition, don't be intimidated if your target score is a lot higher than your current scores.
 The whole point of practicing is to eventually meet your target!

-The more you practice before the test, the more likely you are to meet—or exceed!—your score goal.
+The more you practice before the test, the more likely you are to meet—or even exceed!—your AP score goal.

 Bottom Line: How to Prep for the AP World History Test

-Although AP World History is a challenging test, if you follow the advice in this AP World History study guide and prepare correctly throughout the year, you can definitely pass, or even be one of the few students who gets a 5!
+Although AP World History is a challenging test, if you follow all our advice in this AP World History study guide and prepare correctly throughout the school year, you can definitely pass the exam and might even be one of the few students who gets a 5!

-Just make sure to keep up with your reading, use a prep book in the spring, and practice a lot for the multiple-choice and the free-response sections.
-With clear target scores for each section and plenty of practice under your belt, you'll have the strongest chance of getting a 5 on test day!
+Just make sure to keep up with your reading, use an updated prep book in the spring, and practice a lot for the multiple-choice and free-response sections.
+With clear target scores for each section and plenty of practice under your belt, you will have the strongest chance of getting a 5 on test day!

 How many AP classes should you take in total?
-Find out here.
+Find out here in our expert guide.

 Have friends who also need help with test prep?
 Share this article!